What is durable medical equipment?

 Who is this for?

 If your doctor says you need durable medical equipment, this information will help you understand what that means and how to find out what's covered by your plan.

 Sometimes, when you’re recovering from an operation or an illness, you need a little extra help maintaining your quality of life.
 You might need a wheelchair to get around, an oxygen tank to help you breathe or supplies to help you manage your diabetes.
+Or maybe you've just had a baby and need breastfeeding supplies like a breast pump.
 That's durable medical equipment, or DME.

 Just like with medications, your doctor will be able to tell you what you need and write a prescription for you.
 You can usually rent or buy this equipment.

 We only cover basic equipment that you can use at home.
 If the equipment you want has special features that aren’t medically necessary, we’ll need to approve it in advance.